nyuad-eac/nyuad-eac.github.io/pages/faq.md

 Once the bulletin is released, we will have an information page dedicated to the Bioengineering major!
 It will outline the Bioengineering pathway, courses, and answer from frequently asked questions.
 Also, if you’re looking for something very specific, you’re always welcome to reach out to Ansen(Bioengineering rep) at [zhl232@nyu.edu](mailto:zhl232@nyu.edu) for more info.

-You can assume that as an incoming freshman you will have the option to major in Bioengineering.
+You can assume that as an incoming freshman you will have the option to major in Bioengineering as it has been approved.

 **What are the categories we will be evaluated on in order to have 2 study away semesters?**